flagbug/YoutubeExtractor/readme.md

 	/*
 	 * Execute the video downloader.
-	 * For GUI applications note that this method runs synchronously */ videoDownloader.Execute();
+	 * For GUI applications note, that this method runs synchronously.
+	 */
+	videoDownloader.Execute();
 ```